Aircloak/aircloak/air/docs/content/ops/configuration.md

 "db_name": "\"some schema\".\"some table\""
 ```

 In contrast, if the `.` character is quoted, it's interpreted as the part of the table name.
-The following example specifies the table which is called `some.table`:
+The following example specifies a table called `some.table`:

 ```
 "db_name": "\"some.table\""